Current Projects

 Our 2020 ESPRC-funded study, CARGO PEDAL explores the potential of e-cargo bikes to improve efficiency and sustainability for a range of different stakeholders.
 The project aims to understand the challenges of e-cargo bike uptake, and to what extent the bikes can supplement or replace the use of automobiles as part of daily operations.

-This project is something we have been working on as part of our response to the covid-19 pandemic to try and understand more about how transport and mobility are changing and being changed by the situation.
+This project is part of our response to the covid-19 pandemic to try and understand more about how transport and mobility are changing and being changed by the situation.

 In Running About the Place, we are investigating connections between physical activity, green spaces and wellbeing.
 We’ve also expanded this work to research exercise during the current social distancing measures in response to COVID-19.